How Much it Costs to Open An Offshore Bank Account?

 Cyprus

-In Cyprus, some banks may require a minimum deposit for opening an account, while others may have lower or no minimum deposit requirements.
+In Cyprus, some banks may require a minimum deposit to open an account, while others may have lower or no minimum deposit requirements.

 In addition, extra charges may apply for account maintenance, currency conversion and bank transfers.